danieljoppi/sp-exam1-system-analyst/README.md

 build
 ----------
-    # install all projects dependecies for build
+    # install all projects dependencies for build
     npm install
     # install all front-end dependencies for app
     bower install
     # generate pack for distribution
     grunt release